 As a rule, official names are capitalized.
 Unofficial or shortened names are not.
 This applies to offices, buildings, departments and programs, as well as to committees and boards, symposia, conferences, course titles, forms, applications, and so on.
 For example, the Board of Trustees is shortened to the board.
 The Residential Life Committee becomes the committee.
 The Department of French—the French department; Middlebury College Museum of Art—the museum; the Common Application for Admission—admission application.

 Exceptions: Exceptions may sometimes be made to avoid confusion or because the shortened, generic term has become a proper name in its own right.

-References to Middlebury College, when shortened, are always capped—College; Language Schools when shortened is Schools; Chinese School when shortened is School, which applies to the other Language Schools as well; Middlebury Institute of International Studies at Monterey when shortened is MIIS; the Middlebury Initiative when shortened is the Initiative.
+References to Middlebury College, when shortened, are always capped—College; Language Schools when shortened is Schools; Chinese School when shortened is School, which applies to the other Language Schools as well; Middlebury Institute of International Studies at Monterey when shortened is the Institute.

 Names of official policies, such as Institutional Diversity and Undergraduate Honor System, should be capitalized.
 However, when the concept is being discussed, use the lowercase.
 Middlebury College is strongly committed to promoting diversity on campus.
 A strict honor system is enforced at the College.